Catdevzsh/PongM1PortGenAIV0/README.md

 # PongM1PortGenAIV0
 1.0 4.20.24$

-ChatGPT
-Sure, I can help you create a README for your project titled "Inworld AI MoE (Mixture of Experts) Proof of Concept for Generating AI Games 20XX".
-This README will be structured to provide essential information about the project, reflecting the influence of "Flames Systems - Cardinal System" from SAO (Sword Art Online).
-Here's a sample README you can use as a basis:

 Inworld AI MoE Proof of Concept for Generating AI Games 20XX

 Welcome to the Inworld AI MoE Proof of Concept for Generating AI Games 20XX, a cutting-edge initiative by Flames Systems, inspired by the Cardinal System from Sword Art Online.
 This project is aimed at exploring the possibilities of AI-driven game development, utilizing a Mixture of Experts (MoE) approach in the C programming language.